tensorflow/swift/docs/AutomaticDifferentiation.md

 ### Flow-sensitive differential operators

-As described in the document, we intially provide two differential operators on
+As described in the document, we initially provide two differential operators on
 functions: `#gradient` and `#valueAndGradient`.
 Differentiating functions, however, do not provide a similar developer experience as